jarviscanada/jarvis_data_eng_zaied/linux_sql/README.md

 	* `L2_cache`: L2_cache size; measured in KB
 	* `total_mem`: Memory size in the current node; measured in KB
 	* `timestamp`: UTC timestamp when data was being collected
-* `host_usage` table:
+* `host_usage` table:\
 This table will have the continuous hardware usage data.
-The current node machine will extract the following data and insert these da tas in this table each and every minute.
+The current node machine will extract the following data and insert these datas in this table each and every minute.
 	* `timestamp`: UTC timestamp when data was being collected
 	* `host_id`: The id of the current node.
 This field is a foreign key for this table and corresponds to the `id` of the `host_info` table.
 	* `cpu_number`: The number of cores in the cpu